ibm-cloud-docs/app-configuration/ac-integrate-sdk-node.md

      liveConfigUpdateEnabled: false
    })
    ```

 * bootstrapFile: Absolute path of the JSON file, which contains configuration details.
 Make sure to provide a proper JSON file.
 You can generate this file by using `ibmcloud ac config` command of the IBM Cloud App Configuration CLI.
 * liveConfigUpdateEnabled: Live configuration update from the server.
 Set this value to `false` if the new configuration values are not to be fetched from the server.

 ### Examples for using feature and property-related APIs
 {: #ac-integrate-ff-example}

-Refer to the below examples for using the feature-related APIs.
+See the following examples for using the feature-related APIs.

 #### Get single feature
 {: #ac-integrate-ff-get-single-feature}